CSU-Northridge-ARCS-Dev/smart-clothing-app/README.md

 ## Development Etiquette
 - Stable branch will be used to store the most stable version of the application.
 This branch must have a functioning and running application all the time.
 - Main branch can be used to work together and for implementation and testing etc. Code must be able to run.
 - All the other branches will be used for development and testing.
+- Pull requests must be reviewed and tested thoroughly before approval.

 ## Troubleshooting
 - Error Code: "Main" has not been registered.
     - Run: ```npx expo start --clear```
-- Must have JDKs 8, 11, and 17
+- Must have JDK 17 to run the latest version.
 - Android Studio Build, PATH variable:
     - go to settings
     - type in: ```edit system variables```
     - add ```C:\\Users\\ReplaceWithYourUser\\AppData\\Local\\Android\Sdk``` (this path can be found from Android Studio by going to the SDK Manager)
     - set sdk.dir to the same path as well
+- Should Android build use the old path for JDK instead of the new one set up (even after deletion)
+    - You must go to the android folder and run the command ./gradlew stop to stop the old daemon process